Increasing access to outdoor spaces for better health in Berks County, Pennsylvania.

-Berks Nature, a nonprofit conservation organization, is the leading agent for land protection and environmental conservation in Berks County.
-The organization protects land through easements and acquisitions, provides environmental education, supports watershed associations, and manages nature preserves with trails.
+Berks Nature is a nonprofit conservation organization and the leading agent for land protection and environmental conservation in Berks County.
+The organization protects land through conservation easements and acquisitions, provides environmental education for the community, supports watershed associations, and manages nature preserves with trails.

-Their partnership with REACH via Penn State Health has allowed Berks Nature to increase access to both outdoor spaces and physical activity, targeting specifically the Hispanic and Latino communities in Reading, Pennsylvania and surrounding counties.
-Using the CDC’s Active Communities Tool to assess infrastructure and develop an action plan, the partnership has several notable successes including trail expansion, the establishment of public transportation routes to The Nature Place (the home and campus of Berks Nature), the installation of trail counters to collect data on usage, and the development of bilingual outreach and programming for the public.
+Their partnership with the CDC funded REACH program at the Penn State College of Medicine has allowed Berks Nature to increase access to both outdoor spaces and physical activity, specifically targeting the Hispanic and Latino communities in Reading, Pennsylvania and surrounding counties.
+Using the CDC’s Active Communities Tool to help assess infrastructure and develop an action plan, the partnership has several notable successes and ongoing collaborative projects, including trail expansion, the establishment of public transportation routes to The Nature Place (the home and campus of Berks Nature), the installation of trail counters to collect data on trail traffic and usage, and the development of bilingual outreach materials and programs for the public.

-The main strategy used in developing these initiatives has been to improve the built environment as well as reduce the barriers to access.
-In addition, the partnership has funded important communication assets that expand the organization’s impact.
-New physical signage means safer, more confident use of the trails for the community.
-Bilingual marketing materials increase awareness and participation.
+Berks Nature’s main priority in developing these programs and initiatives has been to improve the built environment and help reduce some of the barriers that prevent people from accessing recreational outdoor spaces.
+In addition, the partnership between Berks Nature and REACH has funded important communication assets that expand the organization’s impact.
+New physical signage means safer, more confident use of the trails for the community, while bilingual marketing materials increase awareness of available resources to help increase participation.
 Outreach video content outlines the current trail and future plans visually, which helps communicate the organization’s vision to the community and stakeholders.
 The partnership has seen overwhelming success, with measurable outcomes showing increased use of the trails and increased engagement with the community.

 The Public Health Challenge: Getting Community Members Outside